Aqueduct (water supply): Levant

 Throughout Petra, Jordan, the Nabataean engineers took advantage of every natural spring and every winter downpour to channel water where it was needed.
 They constructed aqueducts and piping systems that allowed water to flow across mountains, through gorges and into the temples, homes, and gardens of Petra's citizens.
 Walking through the Siq, one can easily spot the remains of channels that directed water to the city center, as well as durable retention dams that kept powerful flood waters at bay.

+In ancient Judea and neighboring territories (in today's Israel and the West Bank), aqueducts evolved from simple channels dug into the earth, as seen at Khirbet Qumran, into more advanced systems of hewn or built stone sealed with waterproof plaster and covered with stone slabs to prevent contamination.
+Beginning in the Hellenistic period, engineers used inverted siphons (closable pipes that exploited the principle that water rises to its original height) to carry water across deep valleys and up to hilltop sites such as the Hasmonean fortresses of Sartaba and Hyrcania and the Hasmonean palaces near Jericho; by the Roman period, siphons of interlocking stone pipes were used at Hippos and Jerusalem.

+The most significant aqueducts of the Roman era in the region served Caesarea Maritima, which lacked a local water source and drew water from springs on Mount Carmel via an arched aqueduct (built under Herod the Great or his successors, with a second one added under Hadrian), and Jerusalem, which had both a "low-level" aqueduct from the Second Temple period (built under either the Hasmoneans or Herod) and a "high-level" aqueduct generally dated to Aelia Capitolina, both fed from Solomon's Pools to the south; ancient historian Josephus recorded that the Roman prefect Pontius Pilate used funds from the Jerusalem Temple treasury to finance aqueduct works in Jerusalem.

 Greece

 On the island of Samos, the Tunnel of Eupalinos was built during the reign of Polycrates (538–522 BC).
 It is considered an underground aqueduct and brought fresh water to Pythagoreion for roughly a thousand years.